 For our efforts we rounded off the walk with a welcomed pint and some crisps in the Plough and Harrow, well it would have been rude not to!
 Unfortunately, on this occasion we didn’t have time to stop for food, but we have frequented there many times and it has always served up delicious pub grub.

 Distance – 4 1/2 Miles

 Duration – Approx 2 1/2 hours (or about 3 1/2 hours with little ones)

 Difficulty – Moderate.
-Stone stiles, some stepping stones (slippery when wet), mainly flat but some steep sections.
+Stone stiles, stepping stones (slippery when wet), mainly flat but with some steep sections.
 Not buggy friendly.
-Some cliff top sections so children and dogs must be kept under control.
+Also beware there are cliff top sections on the walk where children and dogs must be kept under control.